Pete-Hamlin/Hangman-cpp/README.md

 # HANGMAN #

 A simple terminal based Hangman game written in C++.
 Built on Linux.
-Mostly just an experimental proof of concepot, but works pretty nicely as a time killer for the bored.
+Mostly just an experimental proof of concept, but works pretty nicely as a time killer for the bored.

 ## Design ##